-Mistakes were however punished by the training team, this could be by a run around the parade ground or press-ups, although if we were in the field, that was often sit-ups, particularly if it was raining and the ground was muddy.
+Mistakes were punished by the training team, which could be a run around the parade ground or press-ups, although if we were in the field, that was often sit-ups, particularly if it was raining and the ground was muddy.

 Our accommodation would be subject to the same on-the-spot checks as we were, and woe betide us if that was found wanting.
 Our lockers would store our clothing and kit in a specific way and if that was not perfect then everything would be emptied on to the floor.

 By Christmas we had completed our initial basic training and were ready to “Pass-Out” of Basic Training and move on to the next phase.
 A few of the recruits had not made the grade, either because they didn’t reach the required standard, had suffered an injury, or because they had found that the Marines was not for them.
-It never occurred to me that I might not finish the training regardless of what I was going through.
+It never occurred to me that I might not finish the training regardless of how difficult it was.
 Those who had survived the course were to have a Pass-Out Parade where families could come and see the progress we had made.
 My mother had a friend who lived in Kent, so she travelled down and stayed with her for a couple of days and came to watch me.

 Pass-Out parade Squad Inspection at Deal, I am 4th from the right

-After completing basic training, I had two weeks leave and then joined my squad at Lympstone for the second part of my training.
-Much of our training was to be spent on Dartmoor learning to live and fight in the field.
+After completing Basic Training, I had two weeks leave, and then joined my squad at Lympstone for the second part of my training.
+Much of this was to be spent on Dartmoor, learning to live and fight in the field.
 We were to learn field-craft and how to handle a variety of weapons.

 Days in the field were certainly not a time to relax and admire the scenery.
-I went through that stage of military skills training during the winter months so the weather was against us and made things even more difficult, as in fact did the training team who would “beast” us, the purpose of which I later came to realise was to test us physically, mentally and emotionally and to build our character.
+I went through that stage of military skills training during the winter months, so the weather was against us and made things even more difficult.
+In addition to the hard weather, we had a training team known for “beasting” the recruits, whereby they would carry out actions which made life as difficult for us as they could, through shouting and punishing us with menial tasks for the slightest misdemeanour.
+The purpose of which, I later came to realise, was to test us physically, mentally and emotionally and to build our character.

-Any part of the military is great for preparing you for life, and certainly me encountering that at the age of 17 was to hold me in good stead all my life.
-It gives you strength of character and you have to be able to get on with people and work with different characters with different backgrounds, educational abilities and from different parts of the country.
+Any part of the military is great for preparing you for life, and certainly my encountering that at the age of 17 was to hold me in good stead all my life.
+It gives you strength of character, and you have to be able to get on with people and work with different characters with different backgrounds, educational abilities and from different parts of the country.

-We also had to improve our fitness, so a lot of time was spent on PT in the gym, runs, and assault course sessions.
+We also had to continually improve our fitness, so a lot of our time was spent on Physical Training in the gym, on runs, and assault course sessions.

-The accommodation in Lympstone was in new modern blocks with rooms of four people.
-Situated on the edge of Exmoor, the location of the camp overlooked the River Exe which provided the opportunity for mud runs along the edge of the river.
-We were also conveniently close to Dartmoor, and we spent many days and nights on the moor in some of the most atrocious weather conditions imaginable.
+The accommodation in Lympstone was in new modern blocks with four-man rooms.
+These were situated on the edge of the hilly open moorland in North Devon and West Somerset, known as Exmoor.
+The camp overlooked the River Exe which flows from Exe Head, near the village of Simonsbath in Somerset, south to the English Chanel near the town of Exmouth in Devon.
+Being tidal, the river gave the training team plenty of opportunity to take recruits for “mud runs” along the edge of the river.
+We were also conveniently close to Dartmoor, and we spent many days and nights on the moor in some of the most atrocious weather conditions.

-The final test was the 30-mile speed march across Dartmoor.
-We had eight hours to complete this test carrying our weapons and about 40 lbs of equipment and we had to do it as a four-man team.
+The final test was the 30-Mile Speed March across Dartmoor.
+We were put into four-man teams and had eight hours to complete this test while carrying our weapon and about 40 lbs of equipment.

-Being one of the fittest in the Squad was an advantage for me.
-Although when it came to doing the 30-mile speed march, I was put with two of the other fittest guys and we were given a Naval medic who we had to get around the course in the allocated time.
-If one person failed, the whole team failed.
-In many ways for me this was payback time, as on one of the exercises on Dartmoor many of the guys went down with hyperthermia, including me, it was the medic that got me up and stamping around to get the blood circulating again, so I guess I owed him for that.
-However, this was the final test, and we certainly didn’t want to fail that.
+I looked at this as an opportunity to repay a debt I felt I owed the medic.
+During an earlier exercise in the bitter cold on Dartmoor, many of the guys went down with hyperthermia, including me.
+It was this medic who had got me up and stamping around to get the blood circulating again, so I felt I owed him.
+However, this was the final test, and we certainly didn’t want to fail on any account.
 I do remember having some pointed words with him to get that message across.
-In the end, one of the guys was carrying all of our kit and rifles and the other guy and I were carrying the medic.
-We managed to get in within the permitted time to qualify for our Green Beret, so I felt that I had paid my debt to the medic.
+In the end, one of us was carrying all of our kit and rifles, and the other guy and I were carrying the exhausted medic.
+In spite of this, we finished the course within the permitted time and qualified for our Green Berets.
+I felt that I had fully paid my debt to the medic!

-Once my training was complete, we had a final Pass-out parade where we were officially presented with our green berets and marched off the square as trained marines.
-I was posted to 45 Commando, which was on active service in Aden during the British conflict there.
+Once training was complete, we had a final Pass-Out Parade where we were officially presented with our Green Berets and marched off the square as fully-trained Marines.
+I was then posted to 45 Commando, which was on active service in Aden during the British conflict there.